All Episodes

 That's how they got that information.

-And so now we're sitting here worried about some Papadopoulos sending an email about some meeting, and uh the press is all in a tizzy about that.
+And so now we're sitting here worried about some Papadopoulos sending an email about some meeting, and the press is all in a tizzy about that.

 What about this actual dossier collusion?

-That is collusion.
+That is pollution.

-Well, I just want to know how does everything get so ass backwards and like I feel like a voice in the wilderness here, you know, saying, hey, look over here, because we've got evidence here.
+And like, I feel like a voice in the wilderness here, you know, saying, hey, look over here because we've got evidence here.

 There's no evidence what you've been looking at for a year, but I've got evidence of real collusion.

-Hillary, the DNC, Obama bought and paid for Russian propaganda and lies to spread to the American people to influence the American people to influence an election.
+Hillary, the DNC, Obama bought and paid for Russian propaganda and lies to spread to the American people to influence the American people, to influence an election.

 How come nobody seems to care about this?

-Well, the people do care about it, and I think that's one of the reasons why you're doing so well, you're whipping Madd out butt um on your Fox show, and I think that's one of the reasons the people do care.
+Well, the people do care about it, and I think that's one of the reasons why you're doing so well.

-But do you want to know why but you know, I want to say something.
+But I want to say something.

-You want to know why Congressman, because I'm I want the American people to know the truth.
+Because I want the American people to know the truth.

-And I'd like to focus on things that matter, you know.
+And I'd like to focus on things that matter, you know, like getting the economy rolling.

 Go ahead.